Ratakor/dotfiles/README.md

 ## TODO
 - setup neomutt for mail
 - add Ungoogled Chromium config
-- change coc.nvim to native LSP
+- add DAP for debugging in nvim
 - fix issue with colored unicode characters not appearing